 This video will forever change how you look at the ocean and seafood.
 Is the world running out of fish?
 Will the collapse of the ocean be the collapse of humankind?
-See what the most up-to-date research says about the dire state of our oceans.
+See what research says about the dire state of our oceans.

 But now the oceans are facing total destruction from the very beings they brought to life: humans.
 The collapse of our oceans will spell disaster for all life on this planet.
 As marine life conservationist Captain Paul Watson of Sea Shepherd says, “If the oceans die, we all die.”